Overview

 That ruling, combined with what we know about the first Trump administration’s position on this topic, may lead to a significant uptick in conscience-based opt-out requests from healthcare workforces.
 At the same time, the ruling may make it more difficult for provider organizations to address such requests without significant cost or liability exposure.
 The potential risks extend well beyond individual worker EEOC/Title VII claims for religious discrimination – they could impact providers’ past or future eligibility for various US Department of Health and Human Services administered funding streams (potentially including Medicare and Medicaid reimbursement).

-Join our cross-practice panel for a thorough review of these developments and their potential impacts.
+During this webinar, our cross-practice panel thoroughly reviewed these developments and their potential impacts.